rabbitmq/rabbitmq-website/site/cli.md

 Except for `rabbitmqadmin`, all of the tools above ship with RabbitMQ and can be found under the `sbin` directory in installation root.
 With most package types that directory is added to `PATH` at installation time.
-This means that for core tools such as `rabbitmq-diagnostics` and `rabbitmqctl`, there is nothing to download or install.
+This means that core tools such as `rabbitmq-diagnostics` and `rabbitmqctl` are available on every node that has RabbitMQ installed.

 [Generic UNIX package](/install-generic-unix.html) users have to make sure that the `sbin` directory under installation root is added to `PATH` for simpler interactive use.
 Non-interactive use cases can use full or relative paths without